-- Instructional Support: Services designed to facilitate and provide support to the instructional process, including alternative delivery systems such as online courses; the use of computer technology; the libraries; the Tutoring Centers; and media and learning laboratories. - Administrative Support: Organizational support that provides services for staff selection and development, financial services, facilities, operational management, technology advancements and training, research, planning, marketing and communications. - Community Support: Service to communities, organizations and businesses may be provided by the college to meet local needs.
-These combined efforts may include programming in the community, workforce development, and partnership activities that will improve the quality of life.
+- Instructional Support: Services designed to facilitate and provide support to the instructional process, including online learning and flexible delivery; the use of instructional technology; the libraries; and media services. - Administrative Support: Organizational support that provides services for staff selection and development, financial services, facilities, operational management, technology advancements and training, research, planning, marketing and communications. - Community Support: Service to communities, organizations and businesses may be provided by the college to meet local needs.
+These combined efforts may include programming in the community, workforce development and partnership activities that will improve the quality of life.